Behind the Wish - Jess

 The goal was to raise $3,000 then I raised more and suddenly I thought I should try and raise $10,000.

-I really wanted to make an impact so when I hit that $10,000 mark I cried.
+I really wanted to make an impact.

 I checked and I had hit that $10,000 mark.
 I was so overwhelmed that without any special contacts or anything, I managed to raise $10,000 through family and friends.
 It was just sheer effort.